Subscribe to Salvage and receive two print issues per year, plus digital access including audio and back issue PDFs

 Now there was only the crying of mothers over a terrible nobility of resistance and blood in the sand that would be washed by the tide soon enough.
 ‘Allahu akbar!
 Allahu akbar!’ they shouted and went about tending to the tediums of endless defeat, treating the wounded and cleaning the dead for burial, calming the children, walking home, cursing the Jews to hell, making dinner, and finally, finding a way to inhabit the night.

 For the Palestinians still inside the homeland, whether in Akka or al-Araqib, sumud entails not only surviving but staying put at all costs, thereby denying the enemy their most desired triumph.
-In al-Araqib, a Bedouin village in the Naqab whose name means ‘gentle hill’, that sumud has reached a new level of admirable absurdity: as of this writing, the inhabitants have rebuilt it 99 times.
-The bulldozers and armed forces of the State of Israel have just flattened it for the one-hundredth time.
+In al-Araqib, a Bedouin village in the Naqab whose name means ‘gentle hill’, that sumud has reached a new level of admirable absurdity: as of this writing, the inhabitants have rebuilt it ninety-nine times.
+The bulldozers and armed forces of the State of Israel have just flattened it for the 100th time.
 Al-Araqib will be rebuilt again.
 Under conditions of permanent Zionist aggression, merely to exist is indeed to resist, and to do so while dwelling on the land is a most obstinate form of opposition:

 Here we shall remain, a wall upon your chests,